MediaTek-Labs/mips_tool_chain/release_scripts/nanotemplate/github.md

 ## Release Notes
 #### New Features

-* None.
+* Add variation of memcpy (*__aligned_memcpy_no_prefetch*) for **4-byte aligned pointers** and sizes.
+This does not perform any validation on alignment of the input parameters.
+It must be explicitly invoked via a source code change where alignment is known.
+Behavior will be unpredictable if invoked for misaligned pointers or sizes.
+It also does not prefetch and is intended for sizes of **128 bytes** or less.
+For larger sizes the standard memcpy is typically faster due to prefetch.

 #### Bug Fixes

-* Fix for incorrect branch targets in assembler output due to relocation minimizing pass ( CR MOLY00690538, MOLY00690538).
-This problem can also be worked around by adding *-Wa,-mmnimize-relocs* to compiler flags.
+* Fix for incorrect branch targets in assembler output due to minimize relocations pass ( **CR MOLY00690538**, **MOLY00690538**).
+* Decouple the minimize relocations pass from jump-table optimization.
+Previously disabling minimize relocations would inhibit jump-table relaxations and could cause link failures if jump vectors overflow their estimated address range due to linker relaxation.
+The historic behavior can be restored with the new assembler option *-mlegacy-minimize-relocs-behavior*.
 * Fix incorrect exception-handling information in assembler due to linker relaxation.
 * Fix internal error in linker due to output sections declared in linker script without any input sections.
 * Fix %a translation for formatted output functions.
+* Fix buffer overrun in formatted output functions.

 #### Other Changes

-* None.
+* The minimize relocations pass in the assembler is now disabled by default.
+It can be reenabled by the command-line option *-mminimize -relocs*.

 #### Known issues

-<li>Jump-table optimization (compiler option *-f[no]-jumptable-opt*) is implicitly dependent recoc-minimization (assembler option *-mminimize-relocs*).
-If reloc-minimization is disabled, then jump-table optimizaiton must be disabled too.</li>
+* None

 <div id="documentation"></div>